martent/sitesearch/README.md

         $ sudo bash ./bootstrap.sh

-4. When finished, read the generated `install_info.txt` file in `app_runner`'s home directory for database details.
+When finished, read the generated `install_info.txt` file in `app_runner`'s home directory for database details.

+So, what happened?

+* Nginx, MySQL, Elasticsearch and memcached are configured and installed as services
+* A database ready for Rails migration is created (see deployment below)
+* Logrotating and database backup are configured
+* Snakeoil SSL certs are generated as placeholders
-Nginx, MySQL, Elasticsearch and memcached are now installed as services and configured.
-Logrotating and database backup are configured.
-Ruby is compiled and managed using [rbenv](https://github.com/sstephenson/rbenv) for the `app_runner` user.
+* Ruby is compiled and managed using [rbenv](https://github.com/sstephenson/rbenv) for the `app_runner` user.

+The environment should now be ready for application deployment as described below.

-The user `app_runner` must be used for all build and deployment and for command executions related to the Rails application on the server.
+The user `app_runner` must be used for all deployment task and for command executions related to the Rails application on the server.
 Rbenv is configured for that specific user only.
 The Rack application server, Unicorn, is run by `app_runner`.

 ## Build and Deployment